KFC: "Original Recipe" and franchising

 By 1963, there were 600 KFC restaurants, making the company the largest fast food operation in the United States.
 KFC popularized chicken in the fast food industry, diversifying the market by challenging the dominance of the hamburger.

 With significant growth in tow, the fledgling Kentucky Fried Chicken decided in 1964 that they would begin offering franchise opportunities beyond the Atlantic, and landed on the United Kingdom as its entry point into Europe.
-As such, the first British KFC eatery opened its doors at 92 Fishergate in Preston, Lancashire on May 1, 1965, and still operates today.
+As such, the first British KFC eatery opened its doors at 92 Fishergate in Preston, Lancashire, on May 1, 1965, and still operates today.

-Pat Grace met with Saunders at his holiday home in near Toronto and agreed to franchise the brand in Ireland.
-In 1970 Grace returned to Ireland after a number of years in Canada to open his first Kentucky Fried Chicken restaurants in Phibsboro shopping centre in Dublin.
+Pat Grace met with Sanders at his holiday home near Toronto, Canada, and agreed to franchise the brand in Ireland.
+In 1970 Grace returned to Ireland after a number of years in Canada to open his first Kentucky Fried Chicken restaurants in Phibsboro shopping center in Dublin.
 Eventually he opened another six restaurants located in Dublin, Limerick and Cork.
 After disagreements over cost cutting with KFC management in the early 1980s, the Irish restaurants were renamed to Pat Grace's Famous Fried Chicken reportedly retaining the original recipe.
 These stores were closed in the late 1980s.
-Pat Grace went on to wholesale the chicken spice blend under the brand Grace’s Perfect Blend.
+Pat Grace went on to wholesale the chicken spice blend under the brand Grace's Perfect Blend.